ArBridgeman/aurorianclouds/README.md

 - **Established:** Actively developed, tested, and sufficiently stable for its intended use, although it may continue to evolve.
-- **Experimental:** Early-stage software whose interfaces and implementation may change substantially as it is developed and evaluated.
+- **Experimental:** Early-stage software whose interfaces and implementation may change substantially as it is being developed and evaluated.

 ## Projects